pine64/website/content/blog/january_2025.md

 Right now, the device can connect to home assistant, detect wake-up and process commands.
 Wake-up detection is currently done on the Home Assistant side, streaming audio data through Home Assistant.
 This will change as work is done to get wake-up detection working locally on the PineVox.

-As for what’s next, Gamiee wants to implement a protocol for connection via WiFi.
-This is much better for devices like smartphones which in an ideal situation will provide coverage all throughout the home, rather than the small area that Blueťooth LE covers.
+As for what’s next, Gamiee wants to implement a protocol for connection via Wi-Fi.
+This is much better for devices like smartphones, which in an ideal situation will provide coverage all throughout the home, rather than the small area that Bluetooth LE covers.

 Regarding the release of PineVox, it depends, currently this will depend on when Gamiee considers the firmware for the device to be usable.
 Only then will manufacturing for the device begin, which is loosely aimed at the end of February (take this with a grain of salt).